Gender pay gap: Parenthood and motherhood penalty

-Women tend to take lower paying jobs because they are more likely to have more flexible timings compared to higher-paying jobs.
-Since women are more likely to work fewer hours than men, they have less experience, which will cause women to be behind in the work force.
+Women tend to take lower-paying jobs because they are more likely to have more flexible schedules than in higher-paying jobs.
+Since women are more likely to work fewer hours than men, they have less experience, which will cause women to be behind in the workforce.
 Mothers are more likely to work part-time.

 A 2019 study conducted in Germany found that women with children are discriminated against in the job market, whereas men with children are not.
 In contrast, a 2020 study in the Netherlands found little evidence for discrimination against women in hiring based on their parental status.

+Studies also show that this discrimination is a result of how employers tend to view mothers and fathers differently after having children.
+Mothers are viewed as being less committed to their jobs after having children, while fathers are seen as more reliable.
+The assumptions that mothers are less committed and less reliable persist even when both have experience and qualifications.
+This significantly impacts their professional careers by delaying women's promotions and other hiring opportunities.
+Studies also show that mothers tend to receive smaller salary raises and have fewer opportunities to rise in their careers compared to childless women and men.

-Another explanation of such gender pay gap is the distribution of housework.
-Couples who raise a child tend to designate the mother to do the larger share of housework and take on the main responsibility of childcare, and as a result, women tend to have less time available for wage-earning.
+Another explanation of the gender pay gap is the distribution of housework.
+Couples who raise a child tend to assign the mother to do the larger share of housework and take on the main responsibility for childcare, and, as a result, women tend to have less time available for wage-earning.
 This reinforces the pay gap between males and females in the labor market, and now people are trapped in this self-reinforcing cycle.